 Requests for a snake catcher by property owners will only be responded to if the snake is clearly visible and the property owner provides authorisation to remove the snake.

 There have been several sightings of kangaroos, platypus, echidna, phascogales, koalas and rakali as well as rare ants within the City of Melton.
-In 2011 a rare Plains Wanderer was found at Woodgrove Shopping Centre.
+A rare Plains Wanderer has even been spotted at Woodgrove Shopping Centre.

-For more information, contact our Environmental Education Officer on 9747 7200.
+For more information, contact our City Environment & Sustainability team on 9747 7200.